joel-travieso/content_restore/README.md

 # content_restore
+[Experimental]
-[Sandbox] Create restore points and be able to rollback content to their state at that point.
+Create configurable restore points that allow to revert all the content that the point is configured to track, to the state it was when the point was created.